remaro-network/risk-averse_planning/README.md

 - system requirement: Refer to [Safe-Planner GitHub](https://github.com/mokhtarivahid/safe-planner)

 ### Plan Selection
-- Using Safe-Planner you can have all possible outcomes, we save the safest plan in graph dot, json, and PNG file.
-It possible to see other sub-plans in your /tmp folder
+- Using Risk-averse planner, you can have all possible outcomes; we save the safest plan in graph dot, json, and PNG file.
+It is also possible to see other sub-plans in your /tmp folder

 ### Plan Execution

-- To execute specific plan, you should download specific scenario from [remaro_scenarios GitHub](https://github.com/remaro-network/remaro_scenarios)
+- To execute specific plan, you should download specific scenario from [remaro_scenarios GitHub](https://github.com/remaro-network/remaro_scenarios).
+We support 5 different plans.

 ## Acknowledgements
 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No. 956200.